 Proteins are essential for most body reactions, injury repair and immunity.
 In the absence of kidney problems, moderate to high amount of proteins should be consumed by a diabetic.
 Sources of good protein are any lean meat, eggs, pulses like kidney beans, soya beans, red grams, horse gram, and lentils.

 Unsaturated fats can be divided into two categories –polyunsaturated and monounsaturated fats.
 They help to reduce bad cholesterol.
 Sources include most plant-based oils like soybean oil, canola oil, safflower oil, olive oil, sunflower oil etc and seeds like flax seeds, chia seeds, nuts like walnuts, almonds etc. and fish, such as salmon, trout, etc.

 These micro-nutrients are essential for most of the enzymatic reactions in the body and for energy production.
 Foods rich in these include most vegetables and fresh fruits.

 List of foods to avoid:

-Sodium rich food: Sodium helps maintain proper blood pressure and provide channels of nerve signaling.
+Sodium helps maintain proper blood pressure and provide channels of nerve signaling.
 However, over-consumption of sodium can lead to high blood pressure which in turn leads to an increased risk of heart attack and stroke.
-Foods high in sodium include table salt, sauces, salad dressings, cured meats, bacon, pickles, roasted salted nuts, fast foods, most fried foods and snacks.
+Foods high in sodium include table salt, sauces, salad dressings, cured meats, bacon, pickles, roasted salted nuts, fast foods, most fried foods, and snacks.

 A Sample Meal Plan:

-Breakfast: Oats upma or porridge, hard-boiled eggs or omelette with less oil, mixed nuts and seeds, and black coffee or tea.
+Breakfast: Oats upma or porridge, hard-boiled eggs or omelet with less oil, mixed nuts and seeds, and black coffee or tea.

 Lunch: Unpolished rice with dal and lean chicken or tofu and veggies & yogurt.